 - Smoking and Drinking – Smoking increases your risk of complications and can prevent your body from healing properly.
 Alcohol can also weaken your immune system and increase the likelihood of complications.

-- Driving – Driving is not recommended until your plastic surgery incision has healed, although you may be able to travel a short distance depending on how you feel.
+- Driving – Driving is not recommended until your cosmetic surgery incision has healed, although you may be able to travel a short distance depending on how you feel.
 You should be able to open and close doors, use the seatbelt, sit, and turn the wheel comfortably.
 Consult your surgeon for advice.

 - Swimming – Because your tummy tuck incision is an open wound, exposure to water can increase your infection risk.
 As well, the body movement that swimming requires can cause your incision to split.
 Therefore, swimming isn’t recommended until at least six weeks following surgery.